mattermost/mattermost-handbook/operations/workplace/people/README.md

 If you are a U.S. staff member and on payroll through TriNet, see [TriNet Contact Information](https://drive.google.com/file/d/15AdHLRB9CvMbeUStJ8laqlDJwPZZ2RT-/view?usp=sharing).
 Please make sure to include the TriNet Employer Code when you share TriNet contact information with your verifying institution.

 ### Mattermost Invitation Letter (for Visa Application)
 If you are traveling on behalf of the company and need an invitation letter as a part of the visa application process, please complete [this form](https://forms.gle/nWbqRQ55odHpn46w9).
-Cecily Sullivan will write a letter based off of the information you provide in the form and will send it to you within 2 business days.
+People Ops will write a letter based off of the information you provide in the form and will send it to you within 2 business days.

 If you would like a letter confirming traveling insurance when traveling on behalf of the company, please review the [Business Travel Insurance](https://handbook.mattermost.com/operations/workplace/people/working-at-mattermost/travel/business-travel-insurance) section of the handbook and complete the [AIG Travel Insurance Generation Form](https://drive.google.com/file/d/1Eqo4Y7jses8p1uUPfOhxnb4Rp3RMXlCW/view?usp=sharing).
 ### Regular Compensation